umgbhalla/starred/README.md

 - [mtdvio/every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
 - [kettanaito/naming-cheatsheet](https://github.com/kettanaito/naming-cheatsheet) - Comprehensive language-agnostic guidelines on variables naming.
 Home of the A/HC/LC pattern.
 - [karan/Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
-- [ossu/computer-science](https://github.com/ossu/computer-science) - :mortar_board: Path to a free self-taught education in Computer Science!
+- [ossu/computer-science](https://github.com/ossu/computer-science) - 🎓 Path to a free self-taught education in Computer Science!
 - [uncomfyhalomacro/waterfall](https://github.com/uncomfyhalomacro/waterfall) - a curation of all rice and configs for https://github.com/riverwm/river
 - [figma/plugin-resources](https://github.com/figma/plugin-resources) - A collection of open source plugins, widgets and other resources for Figma + FigJam that have been shared on GitHub.
 - [adrianlarion/useful-sed](https://github.com/adrianlarion/useful-sed) - Useful sed scripts & patterns.